-Read the overview of biotechnology on this website: https://futureoflife.org/background/benefits-risks-biotechnology/?cn-reloaded=1
+Read this overview of biotechnology: https://futureoflife.org/background/benefits-risks-biotechnology/?cn-reloaded=1

-Develop a chart of risks and benefits of genetic modification.
+Create a chart of risks and benefits of genetic modification.
 After you have completed the chart, create the script for a Public Service Announcement that shares both the benefits and risks of biotechnology.